Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 Accessibility and Security:

 Is the tool accessible?
 Is there any cost associated with the tool?
 Was the tool designed to address the needs of diverse users and their capabilities?
 Does the tool protect student privacy?
 Does it meet FERPA requirements?
-If you would like to submit a tool/software request to be evaluated by IT security, please complete this form.
+If you would like to submit a tool/software request to be evaluated by IT security, please visit NDSU Blackboard Request for Vendor Tool Integration and Classroom and Lab Software Installation Request KB pages for more information.

 References: